tier2tickets/Knowledge-Base/content/automations/dispatcher.rst

 This example will assume your PSA does not already have a functional impact/urgency correlation to priority.

 These choices represent a 3x3 matrix.
 This means we have 4-5 priority levels.
-In my example, I will use 5 levels  and number them like so
+In my example, I will use 5 levels  and number them like so:

 Critical = 0, High = 1, Medium = 2, Low = 3 and Very Low = 4

 When the grid is filled out with these numbers it looks like this: